-The Accessibility Advisory Group (AAG) is currently made up of six people from a range of backgrounds, with the support from representatives from the Kāpiti District Council
+The Accessibility Advisory Group (AAG) is made up of a number of people from a range of backgrounds, with the support from representatives from the Kāpiti District Council

 Sue Emirali (Chair)